fengx13/fengx13.github.io/_pages/join us.md

 ### Internships
 - For motivated individuals who may lack extensive experience but are eager to learn
-- Interns may start with collaborative projects to build foundational skills
+- Interns may start with collaborative projects

 ---